-Nail-Down T&G Installation Method
+Nail-Down Installation Method

-The nail-down method is suitable for wood subfloors using tongue and groove flooring only.
-Before you start, ensure that the job site, subfloor and environmental conditions are acceptable for installation of CALI engineered flooring.
+The nail-down method is suitable for wood subfloors.
+Before you start, ensure that the job site, subfloor and environmental conditions are acceptable for installation of CALI flooring.
 All requirements specified in CALI's Installation Guidelines must be met.
-Nailing down a click-lock floor will void the warranty.